 (You will only know this for sure once it has cooled completely.)
 Make up another little mini-batch with 2 teaspoons oil, another 1/2 to 1 tablespoon emulsifying wax, and another 1/2 teaspoon of stearic acid.
 Melt as directed in the instructions above.

 Whisk in 3 tablespoons of warm water and then pour the new batch into the old, thin batch.
 Stir them together and let them set.

 Make another complete batch using the recipe above, but this time reduce the emulsifying wax to 1/2 tablespoon and leave out the stearic acid.
 Mix the new, thin batch in with the old, thick batch to get a more middle-of-the-road consistency.

 You can't just add more water because your cream would separate - the emulsifying wax has to work its magic to hold everything together.

-For a thinner consistency, add a little less emulsifying wax and reduce the amount of stearic acid.
+For a thinner consistency, add a little less emulsifying wax.

 You can reduce the strength of the scent by decreasing the number of drops of essential oils.
 Don't increase the essential oils, since they should only be a certain percentage of the total recipe.